MAKIROR/MAKIROR/README.md

 ## MAKIROR

 ### 😺Hi, I'm MAKIROR, a normal junior high school student.
-💻Learning about computer and software development
+💻Learning about computer and software
 🎮A Minecraft player
 🎨Like art and reading
 🌐Studying Japanese and English